mbaze/Z80-Bits/iterative-fixed-point-division.md

 However, there is an important difference: unlike the addition form, the truncation error now oscillates in sign, so the rounding bias tends to cancel out naturally and no preload constant is required.

-For example, division by 5 can be implemented directly as:
+For example, division by 5 can be implemented by repeating:

 y = (x - y) >> 2

+However, on the Z80, the expression (x - y) is not as straightforward to implement as (y + x), at least not without using temporary storage.
+Fortunately, this operation can be rewritten in a form that avoids explicit subtraction.
-On the Z80 we can exploit the identity:
+We can exploit the identity:

 -y = ~y + 1

-because complement (`cpl`) is cheaper than negation (`neg`).
+since bitwise complement (`cpl`) is cheaper than arithmetic negation (`neg`).
 The additional increment can be absorbed by pre-incrementing the input value before iteration begins.
 The resulting routine that performs division by 5 (A = B / 5) becomes:
 ```
 ld    a,b
 inc   b